The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

 • Either partner having been refused a Schengen visa in the past — past refusals don't block a current marriage if entry status is currently valid.

-Communication With AFL
+Communication With Familieretshuset

 • You communicate with us through our app or email/WhatsApp.

-A Real Edge-Case AFL Walkthrough
+An Edge-Case Walkthrough

-AFL's Hours and Holidays
+Familieretshuset's Hours and Holidays

 Familieretshuset operates Monday–Friday during normal Danish business hours.
 Closed on: